visshnnu-tejaa-98/otp-manager-frontend/README.md

 # otp-manager-node

-This is an npm package https://www.npmjs.com/package/otp-manager-node
+This is an npm package, you can experience the demo application https://otp-manager-demo.netlify.app/

 How to use